What is the Eisenhower Matrix?

 The Eisenhower Matrix: an Effective Task Prioritization Tool

 How to use an Eisenhower Matrix?

 Start by classifying each task or project into the relevant Eisenhower Matrix quadrant depending on how they are urgent and important.

 Then, handle the urgent and important tasks first.
 At the same time, delegate or automate urgent tasks that are not important.
 If this is not possible to delegate or get these tasks automated, handle these tasks secondly.
 Please do not fall into the urgency trap by qualifying tasks as urgent only because it makes you feel better to have them completed as soon as possible (see the risk of using the Eisenhower Matrix)

 Thirdly, take some time to work on the important tasks which are not urgent.
 Even if these tasks are not urgent, it is essential to schedule some time to work on them.
 The goal is not to see them moving into the “urgent and important” category due to a lack of planning or execution.
 Finally, avoid spending resources on non-urgent and non-important tasks.
 Tasks in this category should be handled only if a change in circumstances makes them essential, or if a due date is approaching.
 In such a case, these tasks would move into a different Eisenhower quadrant and would be handled accordingly.

 What are the Benefits of Using an Eisenhower Matrix?

-When used objectively, the Eisenhower Matrix provides resources and planning allocations guidelines that benefit overall the largest number of stakeholders.
+When used objectively, the Eisenhower Matrix provides resources and planning allocations guidelines that benefit the most significant stakeholders (employees, contractors, freelancers).